opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 * Query features: These features describe the user query string.
 * Lexical search result features: These features describe the results that the user query retrieves when executed as a lexical search.
-* Neural search result features: These features describe the results that the user query retrieves as a neural search.
+* Neural search result features: These features describe the results that the user query retrieves when executed as a neural search.

 ### Query features